gabrielalan/countries/README.md

 There is also a second option of auth adapter (check file `authentication.js`) that will use the localStorage to register and login the users.
 This is of course not secure and is only made for the purpose of this exercise.

+### Unit test

+The project has unit test included although only the most relevant components and code have it.

+There are some pieces of code that does *not* contain unit tests:
+- `api/` - These are only interfaces for authentication and the test would be only testing the 3rd part libs.
+- `containers/` - Usually containers are only high order components to connect the data coming from Redux.
+Although is good to test the containers as well, for this exercise I kept the tests in the presentational components mostly.

 ## Available Scripts

 This project was created with [Create React App](https://github.com/facebook/create-react-app) therefore using `npm` and `webpack`.